hadizareirani/SmsPanelV2.TypeScript/README.md

 }
 ```

-## Changelog

-Please see [CHANGELOG](CHANGELOG.md) for more information about what has changed recently.

 ## Contributing

 We welcome contributions from the community!
 Whether you want to report a bug, suggest a feature, or submit code improvements, your help is appreciated.